Criticizing Catholic teaching?

 It is not churchmen, then, but public authorities – government officials, military leaders, and the like – who have the right and responsibility to apply just war teaching to concrete circumstances.
 Why?
 Because they, and not churchmen, are the ones with the relevant competence.
 For example, popes have special competence to issue the moral teaching that a war can be just only if it has a serious prospect of success.
 But they do not have any special competence to determine whether some particular war is likely to succeed.
 For example, their office does not give them any special knowledge about which military tactics are the most effective ones, what the enemy’s troop strength is and how able its commanders are, and so on.

 Notice that this remains true even though churchmen might, like anyone else, have opinions about such matters.
 Pope John Paul II certainly had opinions about specific wars, having famously opposed the Iraq War, for example.
 But even though he stated his opposition publicly, repeatedly, and in strongly moralistic terms, Catholics were not obligated to agree with him, as the Church made clear at the time.
-For example, Cardinal Ratzinger, the pope’s chief doctrinal officer (and later to become Pope Benedict XVI) said, of John Paul II’s opposition to the Iraq War, that the pope “did not impose this position as doctrine of the Church.”
-Similarly, Bishop Wilton Gregory, then president of the United States Conference of Catholic Bishops, stated at the time that “people of good will may and do disagree on how to interpret just war teaching and how to apply just war norms to the controverted facts of this case.”
+For example, Cardinal Ratzinger, the pope’s chief doctrinal officer (and later to become Pope Benedict XVI) , of John Paul II’s opposition to the Iraq War, that the pope “did not impose this position as doctrine of the Church.”
+Similarly, Bishop Wilton Gregory, then president of the United States Conference of Catholic Bishops, “people of good will may and do disagree on how to interpret just war teaching and how to apply just war norms to the controverted facts of this case.”

 Now, in hindsight one could certainly argue that the pope and other churchmen who criticized the Iraq War were in the right.
 But that doesn’t change the fact that their prudential judgment on this matter was not binding on Catholics.
 And that is true even though it concerned a matter of grave moral importance.
 The Church herself teaches, in the Catechism, that despite the grave moral importance of matters concerning war, it is governing authorities, and not churchmen, who have the responsibility to apply just war criteria to concrete circumstances.
 And consequently, the Church herself also acknowledged that the pope’s condemnation of the Iraq War, despite being a prudential judgment about a grave matter (and indeed, a judgement that in hindsight was arguably correct), was not something that Catholics were obligated to assent to.